maxiv-science/contrast/README.md

 lsgrp      <class 'lib.detectors.Detector.LsGrp'>

 ```
-Macros aren't stored in a special library.
+Note how macros aren't stored in a special library.
 They are written throughout the library wherever they make sense.
 For example, in `Detector.py` where the detector base classes are defined, the `lsdet` macro is defined as follows.
 ```
 @macro
 class LsDet(object):